hybrid-publishing-lab/typesetr-academic/README.md

 Typesetr Converter is the core conversion engine of the typesetr.consortium.io Webservice developed by the Hybrid Publishing Consortium in cooperation with LShift Ltd.

+About Hybrid Publishing Consortium

-The Hybrid Publishing Consortium is a project of the Hybrid Publishing Lab in collaboration with partners and associates.
-The Hybrid Publishing Lab is part of the Leuphana University of Lüneburg Innovation-Incubator, financed by the European Regional Development Fund and co-funded by the German federal state of Lower Saxony.
+The Hybrid Publishing Consortium  (HPC) is a project of the Hybrid Publishing Lab in collaboration with partners and associates.
+The Hybrid Publishing Consortium is a research project with a mission to support the development of open source software for public infrastructures in publishing.
+One of our goals is to bring the ideal of universal access to independent publishing, in the way that the Open Access movement has changed academic publishing.
+We examine publishing workflows, build software components that enable multi-format conversion, e.g. eBooks, print-on-demand, online learning systems etc. We simultaneously promote computation and algorithm use in new hybridization in publishing formats, as well as valuing the knowledge worker, understanding publishing as a conflux of skills, technologies and machines.
+Within the wide variety of publishing types, we specialise in Museums, Libraries and Archives publishing.
+HPC is part of the Centre for Digital Cultures, Leuphana University, Germany and is funded by the EU and the German federal State of Lower Saxony.

 see: